Buying Guides By Ethan Parker May 23, 2026 10 min read

 Can I use summer performance tires all year?

-Generally no. Summer compounds harden in cold weather, reducing grip.
-For winter conditions or cold temperatures, you usually need winter tires or an appropriate all-season solution.
+Usually no. Summer tire compounds are designed for warm-weather grip and can lose flexibility in cold conditions.
+For snow, ice, or consistently cold temperatures, use winter tires or an appropriate all-season or all-weather tire.

 Do I need to replace all four tires at once?